Big Cypress North

 The trail follows roads in the Indian Reservation, permitting access to three unique attractions — Billie Swamp Safari, the Ah-Tha-Thi-Ki Museum, and the Big Cypress Campground

 .
 Other places of interest include a Visitor Center, village, rodeo, and churches.
 Billie Swamp Safari is a wilderness preserve of prairie, swamp, and hammock with excellent facilities and interesting tours.
-The new, attractive Ah-Tha-T
+The Ah-Tha-T

 hi-Ki Museum shows a blend of old and modern Seminole cultures and history.
 The loop nature trail behind the museum is well worth the time and price of admission.
 The Indian Reservation lands connect with the South Florida Water Management District